dhs-shine/trepo/README.md

     gbs build -A armv7l --threads=4

-Please refer to https://wiki.tizen.org/GBS if you want to know more detail aboug gbs.
+Please refer to https://wiki.tizen.org/GBS if you want to know more detail about gbs.

 ### Show the working tree status